grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 });
 ```

-## Checking whether a feature is enabled or not
+## Check whether a feature is enabled

 You may use the `isFeatureToggleEnabled` fixture to checks whether a certain frontend feature toggle is enabled or not.
 Under the hood, `isFeatureToggleEnabled` checks whether the given feature is defined and enabled in the `window.grafanaBootData.settings.featureToggles` object.